anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

-* CA, also called domain CA: generates domain-specific certificates according to certification requests that have been authenticated and authorized by the registrar and/or and an extra RA.
+* CA, also called domain CA: generates domain-specific certificates according to certification requests that have been authenticated and authorized by the registrar and/or an extra RA.

 Based on the diagram in BRSKI {{RFC8995, Section 2.1}} and the architectural changes, the original protocol flow is divided into several phases